Red Lentil Curry Soup

 - Allow to cool for a few minutes before serving.
 Serve over rice or enjoy as a thick and hearty stew on its own.

-You could use sweet potatoes or yellow potatoes in place of the sweet potatoes if that’s what you hand.
+You could use russet potatoes or yellow potatoes in place of the sweet potatoes if that’s what you hand.
 Since the sweetness from the sweet potatoes calms down the spice from the red pepper flakes, you may want to also add some sugar or maple syrup to taste.

 I like this recipe thick enough to be a hearty soup or to serve over rice.
 If you want it to be thinner and more like a traditional soup, you can thin it out with additional vegetable broth.